keshav-builds/autosuggestion-kit/README.md

 | `onChange`            | Callback called on input value change                            | `(value) => console.log(value)`   |

-## Demo link -soon

 ## Feedback

-If you have any feedback, please contact us at developerkeshav200@gmail.com
+If you have any feedback, please reach out to us at developerkeshav200@gmail.com